sMustafov/sMustafov/README.md

 ### Hi there, I'm Sevgin Mustafov 👋

-- 🔭 I’m currently working as Software Engineer at one of the Big 4 accounting companies through [Bulpros](https://bulpros.com/)
+- 🔭 I’m currently working as Senior Software Engineer at one of the Big 4 accounting companies through [Bulpros](https://bulpros.com/)
-- 🌱 I’m currently learning React.js and Kubernetes
 - 🙋 Member of:
   - ABLE - The Association of Bulgarian Leaders and Entrepreneurs
   - BESCO - The Bulgarian Startup Association